How to maintain and store your plastic or composite kayak and other paddling gear for safety and longevity

 If your rudder utilizes bungees to provide return tension on the pedals, loosen the pedals’ adjustment straps during winter storage to help those bungees retain their elasticity.
 For the same reason, undo any quick-release buckles on hatch straps and remove neoprene hatch covers (those jaunty black berets like the art students wear) from the hatch rims.
 To allow air to get in but keep vermin out, use large rubber bands to attach pieces of nylon window screen over your hatch rims.

 All kayaks, whether plastic or composite (or even sealskin over spruce, I suppose) should be stored either on well-padded rigid brackets or suspended in slings made of 2- to 3-inch-wide nylon webbing straps, like automotive seat belts.
-Various manufacturers offer a wide array of kayak-storage solutions, such as this fine one from Talic.
+Various manufacturers offer a wide array of kayak-storage solutions.
 Consult the owner’s manual or website of your kayak’s maker to determine whether they recommend storing your kayak right-side-up, inverted, or on its side.
 One thing on which they nearly all agree is that wall brackets or slings should be aligned with the bulkheads of your boat, where the hull is strongest.
 Any kayak will be overstrained by supports which are too far toward the middle or the ends of the boat, or (cringe!) suspended from the ceiling by ropes attached to the boat’s carrying toggles.

 Inspect and repair any damage to your paddling clothes, and replace any weak zippers or straps.
 Apply 303 protectant to your drysuit’s latex gaskets, as it protects this especially delicate rubber against damage from harmful ozone.
 You can also apply 303 to the rest of your clothing and gear, but, as already mentioned, there is little need for sunlight protection in the shaded confines of your home or garage, so save the stuff for the paddling season.
 Store your clothes in a cool dry place out of direct sunlight, with all zippers OPEN.